ashes999/educational-games-portal/README.md

 ## 7-10
 - [LightBot](https://lightbot.com/hocflash.html): give the robot instructions (move, turn, jump) to navigate to the blue tiles and light them up.
 Teaches simple programming and debugging/troubleshooting.
 The free version covers the first 20 levels.
 - [Gamestar Mechanic](https://gamestarmechanic.com/): teaches game design and programming concepts through a visual interface, starting with "fix this broken level."
-Free version includes one quest; paid version includes several more.
+The free version includes one quest; paid version includes several more.

+## 11-14
+- [Moonbase Alpha](http://www.nasa.gov/offices/education/programs/national/ltp/games/moonbasealpha/index.html): a 3d game by NASA about building and sustaining a base on the moon.
+Focuses on STEM concepts like energy, gravity, and engineering.
+Available for free on Steam; see [educators guide](http://www.nasa.gov/pdf/526940main_Moonbase_Alpha_Educator_Guide_v1.pdf).